Research

 5. Magnetism and collective phenomena in complex oxides

-1. Giant magnetoimpedance materials for multifunctional sensors
+1. Giant magnetoimpedance materials for smart sensors

 Our current efforts are to explore functional layered materials with improved GMI responses for advanced sensor applications and to develop GMI as gas, chemical, and biosensing probes.
 We have demonstrated that the presence of a thin magnetic metal coating layer (Co, Fe, FeNi, CoFe2O4) enhances both the GMI effect and field sensitivity of a soft ferromagnetic amorphous ribbon.
 This provides a simple, effective method for tailoring the GMI effect and field sensitivity in surface-modified soft ferromagnetic ribbons for use in highly sensitive magnetic sensors (read more).
 In addition to this we have recently discovered that pulsed laser depostion (PLD) is an effective method for the controlled growth of a thin magnetic layer on the surface of Co-based amorphous ribbons to create bilayer structures with improved GMI properties (read more).